iDK-pseudo/movie/readme.md

 - Could someone **Recommend me a movie** based on my favourite genre?
 Here is a site to satisfy all your needs and quench your thirst once and for all.

 **MovieToones is aimed to provide users with details regarding movies in a streamline and hassle-free way.
-It allows to **
+You can-**
-1. Search for movies
+- Search for movies
-2. Select one from the Trending Movies
+- Select one from the Trending Movies
-3. You can even find new movies according to your mood/genre of liking by visiting Suprise Me.
+- You can even find new movies according to your mood/genre of liking by visiting Suprise Me.

 ### Getting Started